 Presents prospective teachers of physical education at the secondary level with a variety of methods, techniques, and procedures to teach effectively in modern society.
 Opportunities for "putting into practice" the above learned methods, techniques, and procedures are an integral component in this course through application in clinical and field experiences (aiding in the public schools).
 Opportunities are abundant for the prospective physical educator to develop and enhance critical thinking and decision-making skills.
 An out-of-class field experience component is required.

-Prerequisites: Admission to TEP.
+Pre-Physical Education majors only.Prerequisites: Admission to TEP.
+Credit, three hours.